MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Evaluation Details

-We conducted experiments at both low and high resolution scenarios.
-For the low resolution experiments, we employed classifiers with a resolution of $64\times 64$ as the target models, and an ResNet-$50$ with a resolution of $112\times112$ served as the evaluation model.
+Following the standard settings in existing works, we conducted experiments at both low and high resolution scenarios.
+For the low-resolution experiments, we employed classifiers with a resolution of $64\times 64$ as the target models, and a ResNet-$50$ with a resolution of $112\times112$ served as the evaluation model.
 In the high resolution experiments, we used classifiers with a resolution of $224\times224$ as the target models, with an Inception-v3 model having a resolution of $299\times299$ as the evaluation model.
 Additionally, the computation resources utilized in our experiments including $16\times$ NVIDIA RTX 4090 and $8\times$ NVIDIA A100.